plx-pdg/plx-pdg.github.io/docs/src/report.md

 #### Release process

-To release a new version of PLX, a CI is used for as follows :
+To release a new version of PLX, here are the manual and CI steps:

+1. Create a new release branch
+1. Choose a new version number based following semantic version
-1. Modify the changelog file to report the new version.
+1. Modify the `CHANGELOG.md` file to document changes since last release
-2. Modify the cargo.toml file to report the new version.
+1. Modify the `Cargo.toml` file with the chosen version
-3. Run cargo build to update the cargo.lock file.
+1. Run `cargo build` to update the `Cargo.lock` file.
-4. Validate changes with tests.
-5. Push the changes.
+1. Push the changes
+1. Open and merge PR of this release branch (tests must pass so we cannot release code with compilation errors)

+The CI release job starts and detect a version change (version in `Cargo.toml` different from the latest git tag) so the release process start
-6. Create a new tag that is checked with the previous one to see if any modifications as been done(newer version).
+1. Create a new tag with the extracted version
-7. If so, create a new release of the app.
+1. Create a new release on Github with a link to the CHANGELOG file
+1. Run `cargo publish` to publish plx on `crates.io`

+The result is that running `cargo install plx` again will install the latest released version.

 ## Mockups